 Tear gas is a term used to refer to several different riot control agents that temporarily constrain people by causing irritation to the eyes, mouth, throat, lungs, and skin.
 Tear gas effects usually last 15-30 minutes after a person has left the exposure area and cleaned off.
 Examples of tear gas chemicals include chlorobenzylidenemalononitrile (CS) and oleoresin capsicum (OC; pepper spray).
-To learn more about the properties of common tear gas chemicals, refer to this Chemical and Engineering News article.

 Does DEQ have regulatory authority over the use of tear gas?

 No, DEQ does not have regulatory authority over the use of tear gas.
 However, DEQ does regulate the City of Portland through its stormwater permit, which ensures that substances washed into city storm drains that flow to the Willamette River don't have a harmful impact on plants and animals.